-- 1. Basketball.
-No basketball player shall participate in more than six quarters of basketball in one day (excluding tournaments and jamborees). - 2.
-Baseball.
-A pitcher shall not pitch more than ten (10) innings in a three (3) day period. - 3.
-Softball.
+- 3. Softball.
 Each team will be allowed to attend one invitational tournament (pool play) per season, with games limited to no more than 1 hour and 5 minutes (allowing the teams to finish the inning) which will not be considered full games and do not count against the 22 game limit. - 4.
 Volleyball.
 No volleyball player shall participate on more than two levels of teams (C-JV or JV-V) in one day against the same opponent. - 5.
 Hockey.
 No hockey player shall participate in more than six game periods in one day without a minimum of a two-hour break between games (excluding overtime and tournaments).
-The maximum allowable periods for double-headers shall be six.

-6. Cheerleading Guidelines
+The maximum allowable periods for double-headers shall be six. - 7.
+Cheerleading Guidelines a.
+Coach must successfully complete a Stunt Safety Certification Course held by a national cheerleading organization, preferably AACCA.
+All coaches must also successfully complete the Alaska Coaches Education Program as per Article 10 in the ASAA Handbook.
+All coaches must hold a current first aid card.